 - A package to be deployed to App Engine.

-Instead, the deployment server just needs to interact with the GCP APIs to initiate the deployment.
+Instead, the deployment server just needs to interact with the Google Cloud APIs to initiate the deployment.
 This in turn means that the deployment process can rely on authentication mechanisms provided by Cloud IAM, which removes the need to manage keys or credentials.

 When you use deployment artifacts such as zip or NuGet packages, which contain only the app files and binaries, you can trigger a deployment in these ways: